frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/patient_appointment.md

 ## 2. How to Create a Patient Appointment

-1. Go to Patient Appointment list, click on New.
+1. Go to the Patient Appointment list, click on New.
 2. Select the [Patient](/docs/user/manual/en/Healthcare/Patient) for which you want to set up an Appointment.
-The Patient Name, Gender and Patient Age will be auto-fetched on selecting the Patient.
+The Patient Name, Gender, and Patient Age will be auto-fetched on selecting the Patient.
 If the patient is an Inpatient (Admitted) then the Inpatient Record will also be auto-fetched for them.
 3. You can optionally select the [Service Unit](/docs/user/manual/en/Healthcare/healthcare_service_unit) where you would want to schedule the appointment.
 4. If you need to book Appointment for Clinical Procedure select a [Clinical Procedure Template](/docs/user/manual/en/Healthcare/clinical_procedure_template).
 If you want to select a Clinical Procedure which has been prescribed for the patient in the previous Patient Encounter click on **Get Prescribed Clinical Procedures** button to select from a list of Clinical Procedures that are prescribed for the selected Patient.
 5. You can optionally select the "Appointment Type" and the "Duration (in minutes)".
 Note that, selecting the "Appointment Type" will automatically set the duration of the appointment as configured in the Appointment Type.
 This will allow you to override the duration of appointments set by the Practitioner Schedule and the time slots will adjust to the next available time automatically.